MTG/freesound/_docs/api/source/resources.rst

   GET /apiv2/sounds/<sound_id>/similar/

-This resource allows the retrieval of sounds similar to the given target.
+This resource allows the retrieval of sounds similar to the given sound target.

 Request parameters